STEllAR-GROUP/hpxMP/doc/usecases.md

 0: ompt_event_runtime_shutdown
 ```

-**Note:** More test cases are under folder tests/ompt, which are run on regular bases to check the
+**Note:** More test cases are under folder tests/ompt, which are run on regular basis to check the
 correctness of the hpxMP OMPT.